Skip to content

 “Oh.
 Right.
 Thanks for updating me.
 But it doesn’t seem that serious.”

-“Worth keeping an eye on but forgive me if I don’t put it at the top of my worry list.”
+“Worth monitoring, but forgive me if I don’t put it at the top of my worry list.”

 “You shouldn’t.
 That’s Dan’s and my job.”

 “Anything else?”
-Mark’s grin grew a little lacivious.
+Mark’s grin grew a little lascivious.
 “Because if there isn’t, I’ve got something for you.”

 “I thought we agreed no office sex,” Sharon said, kind of hoping to break that rule after all.